PediatricOpenTargets/documentation/README.md

 For both whole genome, whole exome, and targeted panel DNA sequencing, the workflow begins by flagging duplicates and aligning fastq files, or re-aligning previously aligned BAMs, to the reference genome GRCh38 using bwa mem.
 The majority of Pediatric Molecular Target data is paired-end, but single end methods are provided if you want to apply the pipeline to your own data.
 Sequencing quality is checked using FastQC and NGSCheckMate is used to confirm tumor/normal DNA and normal DNA/ tumor RNA pairs come from the same individual.
-For more details on sample identity confirmation please see the [Kid's First NGS Checkmate Workflow](https://github.com/kids-first/ngs_checkmate_wf).
+For more details on sample identity confirmation please see the [NGS Checkmate Workflow](https://github.com/d3b-center/OpenPBTA-workflows/blob/master/cwl/ngs_checkmate_wf.cwl).
 Variants are called using GATK4 HaplotypeCaller.
 For more details on the alignment or to run the CAVATICA app yourself, see the GitHub release at [Kid's First Alignment and Haplotype Calling Workflow](https://github.com/kids-first/kf-alignment-workflow) and the [CAVATICA App](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-alignment-workflow).
 Once in the Cavatica workflow page, please click on the "Read All" link to open up the full documentation.